 The fire flickers as seniors Bailey Borcherding, Hunter Lavallee and myself kick back in our chairs, brats in hand and breath visible from our mouths.
 The temperature is pushing 40 degrees, but wrapped in layers of clothing and after stocking up on firewood for the night, we are beyond prepared.

 The three of us have a passion for camping and the outdoors.
 Growing up, I have gone up to Yellow River every year to camp with my entire family.
 Due to football practices, I have not been able to attend the last two or three years, so I decided it was time to make the trip.
-Of course I asked my closest friends who love nature and seek adventure almost as much I do to accompany me on this road trip image00that I had been looking forward to for so long.
+Of course I asked my closest friends who love nature and seek adventure almost as much I do to accompany me on this road trip that I had been looking forward to for so long.

 We headed straight to the campsite where I had gone every year since I was just a little guy.
 After setting up the tent and getting a fire going, we prepared for the long cold night ahead of us.
 Camping in the cold is an art, something that most people would not consider.
 Even though it’s technically still fall, it gets pretty brisk at the end of October when the sun goes down.